lbuthman/udacity-neighborhood-map/README.md

 2. Once the website is up, go ahead and set your location.
-You can do this automatically by clicking the "Use My Current Location" button at the top, or you can look an address in the search box and then click "Find Me!".
+You can do this automatically by clicking the "Use My Current Location" button at the top, or you can look up an address in the search box and then click "Find Me!".

 3. You have been found, nice going!
 Now we can find some pizza places near you.
-Set the search radius in miles to the left and then click "Find Pizza!" and watch them markers rain from the virtual sky.
+Set the search radius to the left and then click "Find Pizza!" and watch them markers rain from the virtual sky.

 4. There you go!
 Go forth and explore.
 Click on a marker to find more info about the found location.
 If they have a website, we will include the link but not